12 min read

 To be expanded with recommendations from other authors who use hockey as emotional machinery rather than backdrop.

-If you're a writer, here's what separates competent hockey romance from exceptional:
+If you're a writer, here's what separates competent hockey romance from exceptional.
+(For a full craft breakdown, see Writing Emotional Sports Romance.)

 1. Research the Right Things